kkalouli/GKR_semantic_parser/README.md

-How to test a sentence:
+# Usage

 In the subproject sem.mapper there is a class named DepGraphToSemanticGraph.
-In the main method at the end of this class you can run only one sentence or a testsuite with sentences: just comment in or out the corresponding method.
+In the main method at the end of this class you can choose to run only one sentence or a testsuite with sentences: just comment in or out the corresponding method.
+The testsuite should contain one sentence per line.

-Copyright 2018 Aikaterini-Lida Kalouli and Richard Crouch

 See LICENSE file for more details.